Ahtesham18112011/VSDSquadron_FM/README.md

 ****************************************************************************************************************************************************************
  <details>
-  <summary>Task2: Implementing a UART loopback mechanism on FM
+  <summary>Task2: Implementing a UART loopback mechanism on FM</summary>

 ## What is a UART?